English – Writing at KS1

 Following on from this, the children then have to imitate the text they have learnt.
 They may make simple changes to the original text to alter it slightly.
 Once they have internalised the reworked text, they then have to ‘box up’ with a simple innovative change e.g. change of setting.
 Boxing up helps them to organise their ideas and acts as a plan for their writing.

 The final part of the Talk for Writing process is ‘invention’.
 By now the children will have been equipped with the skills required for inventing their own text from beginning to end.
 They will come up with their own ideas and be able to box them up.
 They will then be able to produce an independent piece of writing showcasing their text.

 We draw all our writing from the whole class text.
 We let the text guide us in terms of genre bearing in mind that many genres can be drawn from one text e.g. a diary extract, newspaper report, non-chronological report, instructions.

-Children are taught how to write well by looking carefully at good examples (WAGOLLS) and considering how the author has phrased things and chosen words to create specific effects.
+Children are taught how to write well by looking carefully at good examples (WAGOLLs - what a good one looks like) and considering how the author has phrased things and chosen words to create specific effects.
+Look beneath at example WAGOLLs which give an example of the breadth of different writing styles and genres that children are immersed in.
 The teacher will often demonstrate the writing process through shared writing, making her thoughts explicit throughout.
 Pupils are further scaffolded through working walls, spelling lists, dictionaries and thesauri.
 They are sometimes individually guided by the teacher and also have time to work with a writing partner to edit and improve their work.